jlleongarcia/jlleongarcia/content/blog/da-ml-ab.md

 {{< callout type="info" >}}
-**Please note** that this is a basic example and should be adapted according to your specific use case and data.
+**Please note** that this is a basic example.
+Adapt it according to your specific use case.
 {{< /callout >}}

 ---